OpenEvalProject/evals/manuscripts/elife-50487/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/50487/elife-50487-fig6-v2.jpg)

-**Figure 6.:** Upk3a expression domain in Dll1cnull; Dll4cnull lungs.(A) qPCR analysis: significantly increased expression of Upk3a, but not of Scgb1a1 or Foxj1 in mutants relative to controls (n = 3 in both groups).
+**Figure 6.:** (A) qPCR analysis: significantly increased expression of Upk3a, but not of Scgb1a1 or Foxj1 in mutants relative to controls (n = 3 in both groups).
 Graphs are mean ± SEM.
 Student’s t-test *p<0.05.
 (B) ISH for Upk3a in E18.5 lungs showing marked expansion of the Upk3a expression domain (arrowheads) in intrapulmonary airways of Dll1cnull; Dll4cnull mutants (boxed areas enlarged in the lower panels).
 (C) Double immunohistochemistry (Ascl1)/ISH (Upk3a) confirms that the Upk3a+ cells (arrowheads) are NEB-associated CCs.
 Note reciprocal high (arrowhead) and low (*) intensity of signals in areas outside and inside the NEB microenvironment, respectively.
 Scale bar in B = 40 μm.

 Lastly, ISH of E18.5 lungs confirmed the marked expansion in the domain of expression of Upk3a in Dll1cnull; Dll4cnull mice and their association with NEBs (Figure 6B–C).
 Together the data strongly suggested that, in spite of the inability to express Dll1 and Dll4, key features of the NEB microenvironment are preserved in these mutants by Jag ligand activation of Notch signaling.